12 Healthy Dog Snacks (and 2 Recipes!)

 From long-lasting indulgences to quick rewards during training, Healthy Edibles chew treats come in a wide range of shapes, sizes, flavors, and textures.
 No matter which variety you choose, all are highly digestible and contain only the finest ingredients.
 Best of all, they're a great source of wholesome nutrients!

-If you’re looking to train your dog, our soft and chewy sticks easily break apart for multiple, smaller rewards.
-Pooches who need something more occupying love our longer-lasting chew treats, and oven-baked biscuits are tasty treats for just about any occasion.
+If you're looking to train your dog, our soft and chewy sticks easily break apart for multiple, smaller rewards.
+Pooches who need something more occupying love our longer-lasting chew treats for just about any occasion.

 Cadet® Gourmet Sweet Potato Steak Fries